 What is a Piping Specification?

-The function of Piping Specification
+The Function of a Piping Specification

 Piping Specifications are engineering documents, generated by design consultancies to cover additional requirements applicable to a specific product or application.
-Piping Specs provides specific/additional requirements for the materials, components or services that are beyond the code and standard requirements and based on engineering experience and best practices of the design companies.
+Piping Specs provides specific/additional requirements for the materials, components, or services that are beyond the code and standard requirements and based on engineering experience and best practices of the design companies.

-Various types of Piping Specifications
+Types of Piping Specifications

-In Piping Design Companies/Consultancies, more than twenty-five (25+) Specifications (most of the time they are referred to as pipe spec, in abbreviated form) are used that cover piping related issues.
+In Piping Design Companies/Consultancies, more than twenty-five (25+) Specifications (most of the time they are referred to as pipe spec, in abbreviated form) are used that cover piping-related issues.
 There will be a “piping specification” for: